People

 Dr. Markus Pauli

-Markus is a Lecturer in Political Science in the School of Law and Government, Dublin City University.
-He teaches modules on Public Policy Analysis and the Politics of Climate Change.
+Markus is Assistant Professor in Political Science in the School of Law and Government, Dublin City University.
+He has held positions in the Political Science Department at the National University of Singapore, Yale-NUS, Singapore Management University, and Heidelberg University, Germany.

 Dr. Darren Clarke